PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 Also, he'd like to use the translator directly from the customer.

-His request was reasonnable, but we won't be able to accept it.
+ His request was reasonable, but we won't be able to accept this kind of changes anymore.

 ### The end of the overriding system